 The second step in this process is to create a connection between you, your cause, and your readers.
 It’s always a good idea to present your personal connection to the issue and why you are passionate about it.
 For example, sharing your personal story is a powerful way to establish a relationship with the audience.
 They always like to know the face behind a letter!

-When thinking about how to write an open letter, consider your own feelings in this case.
+When thinking about how to write an open letter, consider your own feelings as well.
 What would you like to read if you were a government official?
 What would make you care about the presented issue?
 What would make you build trust and credibility with the writer?
 For this, try to get back to your target audience and adjust your letter to them.

 Step 3.
 Presenting the Solution to the Problem